-Where to Stay in Fuerteventura first time? for families, couples, and for nightlife?
-In this blog, I will help you to find the best areas to stay in Fuerteventura (include map and video), the advantages and disadvantages of each area, and the best hotels in Fuerteventura for all budgets.
+In this blog, I will help you to find Where to Stay in Fuerteventura first time, for families, couples.
+I’ll give you the list of the best areas to stay in Fuerteventura (with a map and video), and the best hotels in Fuerteventura for all budgets.

 Fuerteventura’s popularity with tourists, especially Europeans, is a result of its southerly latitude which guarantees a good climate.
 It is the second-largest of the Canary Islands off the coast of Africa.